doublemcz/dibi-orm/readme.md

 ```

 #### Update entity
 When you load an entity from repository then the entity is automatically managed by Manager.
-It means that if you make a change and flush changes over Manager a SQL query is automatically execute.
+It means that if you make a change and flush changes over Manager a SQL query is automatically executed.

 ```
 $user = $database->find('User', 1);